nix-community/dream2nix/modules/flake-parts/site/src/development-roundups/2022-july-september.md

 ## Most Notable Changes

 ### Indexers
 Dream2nix now offers an interface for defining `indexers`.
 Indexers are programs that can query a package repository (think of npm, or crates.io) for package information.
-Read [more about indexers in our docs](../intro/indexers.html).

 Indexers can be used to automatically import packages from all kinds of ecosystems into the nix domain.
 For example the `libraries-io` indexer can be used to query libraries.io for the 5000 most popular nodejs packages and convert them to nix packages.